 Check out the best flea markets

-Cash is recommended to carry at all times in Amsterdam.
+Carry cash at all times in Amsterdam.
 Several stores appreciate cash and it is easy to tip as well.

 Explore the top museums in the world

 Amsterdam has the best museums most of them around Museumplein, I am not a museum person but loved the Rijksmuseum.
 There are several best Dutch paintings and we are amazed to see the Dutch exhibits.
-The sculptures and art is surreal, so lively and indulged us to explore more.
+The sculptures and art is surreal, so lively, and indulged us to explore more.

 Stroll in the nifty neighborhoods

 Be it any city, there is real life outside downtown.
 Those quiet neighborhoods are the soul of the city holding to the roots and exhibiting the actual culture and traditions.
 And of course, Amsterdam is no exception.
-From Jolly Jordaan to nerdy Noord, from ravishing Red Light district to majestic Museumplein, Amsterdam is the perfect example of ‘something for everyone ‘.
+From jolly Jordaan to nerdy Noord, from ravishing Red Light district to majestic Museumplein, Amsterdam is the perfect example of ‘something for everyone ‘.

-Few steps from Centraal is Dam square, a huge public square and probably the most colorful tourist spot in Amsterdam.
-This place is surrounded by malls, branded shops with decorations all around and also perfect place to sit and enjoy the street shows.
+A few steps from Centraal is Dam square, a huge public square and probably the most colorful tourist spot in Amsterdam.
+This place is surrounded by malls, branded shops with decorations all around, and also the perfect place to sit and enjoy the street shows.
 Madame Tussauds is also right here.
 On the Damstraat (Dam Street), a block away is – worlds away.
 Totally one-of-a-kind experience, only imaginable in Amsterdam which comes to life after dusk.
 De Wallen aka Red Light District can be visited by everyone.
 It is not all about legal prostitution behind the windows, there is XXXl more to do here.
 Erotic Museum, Sex shows, Cannabis Tours, Coffee shops especially The BullDog for the best ‘smoking’ experience, Condomerie for that unique and special souvenirs/condoms from Amsterdam and lastly even the oldest church in Amsterdam – Oude Kerk.
 This neighborhood is totally another kind.

-Thats a long list and we tried to explore as much as we can, picking only the best.
+That’s a long list and we tried to explore as much as we can, picking only the best.
 Exploring all of them can be possible if visiting the city for more than a week.